Open to Three Rivers residents and those working or in education in Three Rivers District.

 Where relevant and for the interest of the general public, please indicate on your entry form where the picture was taken.

-Please write age of child at time of show on entry form and, to avoid disappointment, please do not exceed the sizes recommended on the class descriptions.
+Please write age of child at time of show on entry form.
+To avoid disappointment, please do not exceed the sizes recommended on the class descriptions.
 NO NUTS PLEASE.

 Harry Dewar cup - most points in Children Under 6 years of age.

-Decorated biscuits (5).
+Decorate 4 biscuits.
 Judged on decoration only.
-Can decorate shop bought biscuits.
+Biscuits can be shop bought.
 NO NUTS

 Harry Dewar cup - most points in Children 7 - 10 years

 Make and decorate 5 biscuits.
-Please state biscuit flavour on entry card. (judged on bake and decoration).
-NO NUTS.
+Judged on bake and decoration.
+State flavour on entry form.
+NO NUTS

-Miniature garden, in a seed tray, max. size 38cm x 24cm, It can include accessories such as fairies, small lego characters, plastic animals, ponds, sand, flowers, grass etc.
+Make a miniature garden, in a seed tray.
+Max. size 38cm x 24cm.
+Can include natural materials and accessories such as fairies, lego characters, plastic animals, etc.

 Harry Dewar cup - most points in Children 11 - 16 years,

-Poster celebrating the VE Day 80th Anniversary.
+Design a poster highlighting an aspect of conservation of wildlife or the environment.
 Any art medium.
 Can be computer aided. (max A4 size)

-Decorated storage box.
-Box mostly made using recycled materials.
+Make a decorated storage box.
+Box mostly made using recycled materials, e.g. shoe box.
 Decoration of your choice.
-Max box base size -30cm x 20cm.
+Max box base size 30cm x 20cm.

-SCARECROW for children and their families based on a children's book character.
-Judged on its originality as well as its design.
+Make a scarecrow based on a children's book character.
+Stand your scarecrow securely in a pot.
+Scarecrows will be judged on originality as well as design.

 Most cups are decided on accumulation of points won by the exhibitors.
 So, the more classes you enter in each category, the more points you are likely to accumulate thus increasing your chances of winning an award.